 The Overlander comes preloaded with a variety of point of interest locations highlighted on maps.
-It also includes what they’re describing as the ultimate guide to public campgrounds.
-It’s basically a giant catalogue of every public campground inside the contiguous United States.
+It also includes what they’re describing as the ultimate guide to free and inexpensive campsites.
 Whether you end up needing that kind of expansive mapping, it’s nice to be able to access that data without needing cellular signals to do so.

 As mentioned above, the Garmin Overlander features topographic maps along with public land boundaries clearly outlined among them.
 Additionally, the routes created by the GPS are based on the weight, length, and height of the vehicles which are using the Overlander.
 So the unit won’t try and take your vehicle to places where it’s not tough enough to go.
 Though as with any device, it does help to exercise your own common sense while taking guidance from it.

 You will need to download the Garmin Explore app separately to really make the most of the mapping system.
-You don’t need the app to make use of the preloaded iOverlander map system, which is basically a universal database of public campgrounds.
+You don’t need the app to make use of the pre-loaded iOverlander map system, which is basically a universal database of public campgrounds, free campsites, and other spots of interest.
 But you will need a connection to the system if you want to find maps which are not included in the default databases.

 Since this device is inReach compatible, it can be paired with any inReach satellite communicator.
 Active satellite subscription services are required to access the inReach service.
 This should be pretty common sense, you can’t access the internet without an internet service provider, and you can’t access a satellite network without some kind of subscription to that network.